-Metamerism: This is a color term that is used to describe colors that appear to match in one type of light, but differ in another.
-This is common when inorganic or heavy metal colors are re-matched to meet specific requirements such as CONEG, direct food contact or RoHS.
+Metamerism: This is a colour term that is used to describe colours that appear to match in one type of light, but differ in another.
+This is common when inorganic or heavy metal colours are re-matched to meet specific requirements such as CONEG, direct food contact or RoHS.

 Nucleator: An additive that is added to a polymer to provide fine crystallization points for when a material is going from its molten state to solid.

 Opacity/Transmittance: This is the measure of the light that passes through a sample or conversely the amount of light that is blocked from passing through a sample.
 It is used to define materials that are not clear.

 PPG: Pellet per gram: This is the number of pellets it takes to total one gram weight.
 PPG is used to provide a consistent pellet size guideline for pellet production.

 Pantone PMS: One of several matching systems designed to standardize colour and provide easy colour communication.
 Other systems: Munsell, RAL, Federal Std, etc Parts per Million, PPM: Describes very low levels or concentrations.
 Percent is 1 in 100, parts per million is 1 in 1,000,000.

 - 100 ppm = 0.01